 Availability Location Mode Semester 1 UWA (Perth) Face to face Semester 1 Online Online timetabled

 - Details for undergraduate courses

-- Honours core unit in Anthropology and Sociology; Archaeology; Asian Studies; Communication and Media Studies; Linguistics; Political Science and International Relations [Bachelor of Arts (Honours)]
+- Honours core unit in Anthropology; Archaeology; Asian Studies; Communication and Media Studies; Linguistics; Political Science and International Relations [Bachelor of Arts (Honours)]

 Supplementary assessment is not available in this unit.